Dr Iain Duncan Dr Iain Duncan

 I’m pleased Australia has voted in a new Government, gives us hope for the future.
 Remember GEM is a universal key (Gratefulness, Empathy, Mindfulness).

-We still have fun at GMI
+We were still having fun at GMI in 2022

 October 2021